 In contrast to the offence of murder, attempted murder requires the existence of an intention to kill, not merely to cause grievous bodily harm: R v Grimwood (1962) 3 All ER 285.
 The requisite intention to kill can be inferred by the circumstances: R v Walker and Hayles (1990) 90 Cr App R 226.

 The principle set out in R v Lane and Lane (1986) 82 Cr App R 5 and restated in R v Aston and Mason (1992) 94 Cr App R 180 is that where two people are jointly indicted for the commission of a crime and the evidence does not point to one rather than the other, and there is no evidence that they were acting in concert, the jury ought to acquit both.
 This equally applies to homicide offences.
-However, see Familial Deaths below for offences involving members of the same household.
+However see Familial Death and Serious Physical Harm below for offences involving members of the same household.

 Where association evidence is relied on, the circumstances of the association of the suspect with the principal offender, together with the other evidence in the case, must give rise to the inference that the suspect was assisting or encouraging the principal's offence.
 In some circumstances it may be appropriate to consider alternative charges which may be available and which do not require the use of the joint enterprise doctrine.
 In the event that the particular circumstances apply and no such alternative is available prosecutors should weigh carefully the merits of proceeding with the more serious charge under the doctrine of joint enterprise.

-Each case will need to be considered on its own facts and on its own merits before a deicion to prosecute is made.
+Each case will need to be considered on its own facts and on its own merits before a decision to prosecute is made.

 For further guidance on making decisions in cases which may involve joint enterprise see the CPS Guidance on Joint Enterprise contained elsewhere in the legal guidance.